aszx87410/huli-blog/source/_posts/en/justctf-2022-writeup.md

 This way, as long as the first character of the flag is `U+006A`, the specified font will be applied, but the font is restricted by CSP and cannot be loaded, so this trick cannot pass.

-Here's the translation of the Markdown content:

----

 Another trick I thought of is to use `size-adjust` with a local font:

 ``` css